Anatomy of a Hero

-Owing to the fact that the book: Not Man Apart – and more directly, that personally captivating picture of Steve's – had served as the initial spark and inspiration for me to summarily abandoned what was, at the time, a fledgling musical career in order to take up photography – the ongoing importance of that photograph, and the photographer, himself, would continue to percolate as time progressed.
+Owing to the fact that the book: Not Man Apart – and more directly, that personally captivating picture of Steve's – had served as the initial spark and inspiration for me to summarily abandoned what was, at the time, a fledgling musical career in order to take up photography – the ongoing importance of that photograph, and the photographer, himself, would continue to increase with the passage of time.

 Not long after initially seeing that reproduced image – and armed with an over-the-hill Brand 17 4x5 view camera, a few film holders, not the slightest clue about what in the world I was doing, and a lot of wide-eyed dreams – I packed up my belongings and moved from Santa Monica, CA, to the Monterey Peninsula with intentions of becoming a fine art photographer.
 And, as fate would have it, I would eventually meet a crusty old Texan who was to become one of my life-long heroes.

-After settling into my new home which, during my first year on the Monterey Peninsula, consisted of a stylishly appointed 8 ft. cab-over camper situated in space #22 at the long-since demolished 17-Mile Drive Village Campground, in Pacific Grove, CA – I wouldn't actually have an opportunity to meet Steve (in person) for a couple of years, thereafter.
+After settling into my new home which, during my first year on the Monterey Peninsula, consisted of a stylishly appointed 8 ft. cab-over camper situated in space #22 at the long-since demolished 17-Mile Drive Village Campground, in Pacific Grove, CA – it would be a few additional years before I would actually have an opportunity to meet Steve, in person.